7 Customer Service Tips to Increase Restaurant Revenue

 • Did the server seem bored or bothered?

 Poor customer service is one of the most cited reasons customers do not return to a restaurant.
-And although repeat customers only account for 15 percent of a typical restaurant’s customer base, that 15 percent is responsible for nearly 1/3 of a restaurant’s revenue.
+Although repeat customers only account for 15 percent of a typical restaurant’s customer base, that 15 percent is responsible for nearly 1/3 of a restaurant’s revenue.

 Simply put, returning customers can make or break a restaurant.
-Going a step beyond and building customer loyalty with 5% more customers can easily lead to an increased average profit per customer of between 25% and 100%, according to a Harvard study.
+However, according to a Harvard study, going a step beyond and building customer loyalty with 5% more customers can easily lead to an increased average profit per customer of between 25% and 100%.

 If you’re looking to increase restaurant revenue, here are seven actionable customer service tips and a few resources to help: